TejasTadikonda04/cf_ai_prism-ai/PROMPTS.md

 There is a problem with the history.
 As soon as a new color gradient is generated, the previous color dissapears in the history.
 Diagnose the issue and make the necessary changes.

 The algorithm currently only factors in one color out of the 5 in order to generate the gradient.
 I want you to change the algorithm to create the gradient using all 5 of the colors returned by the LLM.

+I want you to help me create a comprehensive README.md for this project.
+Here is an overview of the sections and what they should contain, expand on these and format properly:
+1. Description: A short concise description of the project
+2. Sample outputs: I will add screenshots of sample outputs of the application, just make the section.
+3. Architecture: Include details about how the backend uses cloudflare workers, LLM is llama-3.3, durable object memory for palette history, frontend(html/css/js)
+4. Prerequisites (Node.js, npm, cloudflare account)
+5. Installation: Clone repo, install dependencies, starting dev server
+6. Features: More comprehensive list of the features, expand on the description.